 Advertising channels include display ads, affiliate marketing, and PPC (pay-per-click) ads for search engines or social media.

 Sales or marketing phone calls with prospects or donors could also be considered amatchannel.

 In this article, we'll be focusing on commonly used digital channels.

 You can think of the intent stages as relationship stages.
 They signal purpose and indicate mindset and level of interest in your brand.

 To grow your business you have to craft effective communication strategies for each stage.

 In short, you can’t communicate the same way with each cluster and expect to reach your full potential for success.

-The audience intent clusters were named See, Think, and Do to encourage you to view your planning through the lens of the customer's perspective.
+The audience intent clusters were named See, Think, Do, and Care to encourage you to view your planning through the lens of the customer's perspective.